‘The Young And The Restless’ Spoilers Weekly Video Preview: Adam Is Alive

 On September 1, 2016, Chloe (Elizabeth Hendrickson) blew up a cabin with Adam inside.
 Chelsea (Melissa Claire Egan) watched helplessly as it happened, and everybody presumed that Adam was dead even though authorities never recovered his body.

-Now, Victor (Eric Braeden) has been hiding a something, and Nikki (Melody Thomas Scott) hired Rey (Jordi Vilasuso) to track Victor down in Las Vegas and figure out what he’s been doing.
+Now, Victor (Eric Braeden) has been hiding something, and Nikki (Melody Thomas Scott) hired Rey (Jordi Vilasuso) to track Victor down in Las Vegas and figure out what he’s been doing.
 Sharon (Sharon Case) went along with Rey, and they’ve investigated The Mustache.

 The Inquisitr reported that Victor stunned Sharon and Rey by showing up at their hotel door and asking to speak with Sharon.
 Victor tells Sharon the shocking news that Adam (Mark Grossman) is alive.
 However, there’s one small complication.
 Adam cannot remember anything about his life before the explosion, and he’s been in Vegas playing high stakes poker using the name Spider.